ku6ryo/ReactCarousel/README.md

 # How to use
 Please check files in `src/CarouselBase` and examples in `App.tsx`.
 You can copy the files of `CarouselBase` component to your project.
 I do not have time to make a npm module to share this widely.

+# Limitation
+The width of each item in a carousel must be the same.